poolshark-protocol/solmacs-example-project/README.md

 # Solmacs

-This project demonstrates a simple use case for Solmacs, a macro preprocessor built for use in the Solidity smart contract language.
+This project demonstrates a simple use case for Solmacs, a Rust-style macro preprocessor built for use in the Solidity smart contract language.

 The project comes with a sample contract, both the original and a template file with macros, and the core Solmacs package to preprocess the macros for code placement.

 # Template File

 A Template File will contain your Solidity code as well as some usage of the `!macro_rules` defined in the Macro Files.

 Usage:
 ```
 macroName!(arg1, arg2)
 ```

 Here is an example in this project:
 ```